K.d. lang

-Kathryn Dawn Lang (born November 2, 1961), known by her stage name k.d. lang (stylised in all lowercase), is a Canadian pop and country singer-songwriter and occasional actress.
+Kathryn Dawn Lang (born November 2, 1961), known by her stage name k.d. lang (stylized in all lowercase), is a Canadian pop and country singer-songwriter and occasional actress.
 Lang has won Juno Awards and Grammy Awards for her musical performances.
 Her hits include the songs "Constant Craving" and "Miss Chatelaine".

 A mezzo-soprano, lang has contributed songs to movie soundtracks and has collaborated with musicians such as Roy Orbison, Tony Bennett, Elton John, the Killers, Anne Murray, Ann Wilson, Karen Carpenter, and Jane Siberry.
 She performed at the closing ceremony of the 1988 Winter Olympics in Calgary, Alberta, and at the opening ceremony of the 2010 Winter Olympics in Vancouver, British Columbia, where she performed Leonard Cohen's "Hallelujah".

 Lang has also been active as an animal rights, LGBTQ rights, and Tibetan human rights activist.
 She is a tantric practitioner of the old school of Tibetan Buddhism.

 Early life

 Lang was born in Edmonton, Alberta, the youngest child of Audrey Bebee and Adam Frederick Lang.
 She is of English, Irish, Scottish, German, Russian-Jewish, Icelandic, and Sioux ancestry, but has been quoted as describing herself as "a real Canadian".
 When lang was nine months old, her family moved to Consort, Alberta, where she grew up with two older sisters and one older brother in the Canadian prairies.
 Her father, a drugstore owner, left the family when she was twelve.

 After secondary school, lang attended Red Deer College, where she became fascinated with the life and music of Patsy Cline and decided to pursue a career as a professional singer.
 She moved to Edmonton, Alberta, after her graduation in 1982.